top of page

 22. Simon Sinek

-Simon Sinek is the author of "Start With Why" and the creator of the Golden Circle framework, which has fundamentally changed how organisations think about purpose driven leadership.
-His TED talk on leadership is the third most viewed of all time, and his books "Leaders Eat Last," "The Infinite Game," and "Find Your Why" have become consulting staples.
+Simon Sinek is the author of Start With Why and the creator of the Golden Circle framework, which has fundamentally changed how organisations think about purpose-driven leadership.
+His TED talk on leadership is among the most viewed of all time, and his books Leaders Eat Last, The Infinite Game, and Find Your Why have become consulting staples.

 Simon advises organisations large and small on finding their purpose and building environments where people feel inspired to do their best work.

-Specialties: Purpose driven leadership, organisational purpose, the infinite game, team inspiration
+Specialties: Purpose-driven leadership, organisational purpose, the infinite game, team inspiration

 Academic Thought Leaders Who Consult